 Handpicked content: 10 things you can use coconut oil for

 Argan oil comes from the nuts of the argan tree.
 Used by the indigenous Berber people of Morocco for centuries, it’s now used in a range of hair products.
-Argan oil is light and easily absorbed, with naturally high vitamin E levels and compounds called saponins, which make it the ideal hair softener and protector.
-Use argan oil for hair after washing to help protect it from the sun.
+Argan oil is light and easily absorbed, with naturally high vitamin E levels and compounds called saponins, which make it the ideal hair softener and protector.11

-Vitamin E is also good for improving brittle or damaged, colour-treated or overstyled hair, while omega-3 and -9 fatty acids may help strengthen the protein bonding structures, even rescuing split ends.
-Leave a small amount on overnight for a super-moisturising hair masque.
+Vitamin E is also good for supporting brittle or damaged, colour-treated, or over-styled hair.
+Leave a small amount on overnight for a super-moisturising hair masque.12

 Sweet almond oil comes from the kernels of the almond tree.
-It’s quite light, so is often used as a carrier oil by natural practitioners.
-Its thin texture and emollient properties means it absorbs well and will work on its own to make skin smooth and silky.
+It’s quite light, so it is often used as a carrier oil by natural practitioners.
+Its thin texture and emollient properties mean it absorbs well and will work on its own to make skin smooth and silky.13

-Sweet almond oil is also a humectant, which helps prevent the loss of moisture.
-It’s suitable for all skin types – although if you have a nut allergy, consult your doctor before using sweet almond oil for skin.
+Sweet almond oil is also a humectant, which helps prevent the loss of moisture.14 It’s suitable for all skin types – although if you have a nut allergy, consult your doctor before using sweet almond oil for your skin.